 There is a difference in functionality when using the Remote Control app on an Android mobile phone compared to an Android tablet.

-Connecting from an Android phone> to a Windows PC or Mac, only Mouse Interactions mode is available, meaning that you will get a mouse pointer which you can control with your finger to perform an action on the remote computer.
+Connecting from an Android phone ➜ to a Windows PC or Mac, only Mouse Interactions mode is available, meaning that you will get a mouse pointer that you can control with your finger to act as the remote computer.

-This will be the same if you are connecting from an Android tablet to an Android phone.
+This will be the same if you connect from an Android tablet to an Android phone.

-Connecting from an Android tablet> to a Windows PC or Mac, you will have the option of using either Touch mode or Mouse mode.
-You can switch from one mode to the other even while connected to the remote computer.
+Connecting from an Android tablet ➜ to a Windows PC or Mac, you will have the option of using either Touch mode or Mouse mode.
+You can switch from one mode to another even while connected to the remote computer.
 The icon to enable this feature is pictured below.

 *Note: For supported Android tablets, the display size must be at least 6.5 inches to have both Touch and Mouse modes available.